rtolpin/wiki-articles-website/README.md

 # Documentation for API Endpoints

+##NOTE: ONLY WIKIPEDIA SEARCH BY CATEGORY IN ANY LANGUAGE FEATURE IS AVAILABLE AND FUNCTIONING.
+MUST TYPE IN THE SEARCH BOX IN THAT PARTICULAR LANGUAGE.

 **GET** Request to Fetch Articles with the Most Page Views for a Specific Day **Response format:** **application/json** **returns json object containing array of articles** [https://wikimedia.org/api/rest_v1/metrics/pageviews/top/en.wikipedia/all-access/YYYY/MM/DD]